Petitions & Campaigns

 What are we doing?

 We strongly support Claire's campaign to get so-called 'Smart Motorways' abolished and returned to their former state of having a hard shoulder, i.e., 'standard' or 'proper' motorways - or as we like to call them, 'Motorways'.
 See below for why we believe they are particularly dangerous.
-There is also a petition, started and run by Ryan Ridgway - please sign this petition at:

 Change.org/Scrap Dangerous Smart Motorways today!
 (Opens in new window)